-The hot button item that causes so much conflict at this time of year is the letter "s" at the end of "Happy Holidays:" It poses the question: Is there one holiday or are there multiple holidays in December that should be acknowledged?
+The hot button item that causes so much conflict at this time of year is the letter "s" at the end of "Happy Holidays:" It poses the question: Is there one holiday or are there multiple holidays in December that should be recognized and acknowledged?

-An parallel question is whether the U.S. should be viewed as:
+A parallel question is whether the U.S. should be viewed as:

 percentage of NOTAs and adherents of non-Christian religions is increasing.
-The percentage of Christians is in a slow downward spiral, largely because teens are leaving and never returning.
+The percentage of Christians is in a slow downward spiral, largely because teens are leaving the faith in which they were raised and never returning.

 do not wish to make their customers angry.
 No matter what phrase is used, the store is going to alienate some customers.

-Copyright © 2004 to 2010 by Ontario Consultants on Religious Tolerance
+Copyright © 2004 to 2019 by Ontario Consultants on Religious Tolerance